MohammadYusufDotCom/DevOps-Notes/Elasticsearch.md

 #for listing index
 curl -X GET -u elastic:your_password "https://localhost:9200/_cat/indices?v" --insecure

+# for deleting the desired indices
+curl -X DELETE -u elasticsearch:your_password "https://localhost:9200/<indices name that you want to delete> -K"

 #for list the shards
 curl -X GET -u elastic:your_password "https://localhost:9200/_cat/shards?v" --insecure